algolia/autocomplete/packages/website/docs/createLocalStorageRecentSearchesPlugin.md

 id: createLocalStorageRecentSearchesPlugin
 ---

-The Recent Searches plugin displays a list of the latest searches the user made on your autocomplete's empty screen.
+The Recent Searches plugin displays a list of the latest searches the user made.

 The `createLocalStorageRecentSearchesPlugin` plugin connects with the user's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to fetch and save recent searches.
 To plug your own storage, check [`createRecentSearchesPlugin`](createRecentSearchesPlugin).